MerrieQ/Portfolio/README.md

 I made a data story about the wolf returning to the Netherlands.
 It is a presentation about the controversy and split opinion about the wolf.
 I used datasets about sightings of the wolf, and about the attacks (on animals) by the wolf.
 First I used 2 datasets from "BIJ12" (BIJ12 supports Dutch provinces with data and knowledge for nature and environmental management under IPO).
 I used Geocoding to make an interactive map, with a timeline containing the locations of the attacks and the frequency.

-Relevant skills: Data collection, Data wrangling, Data visualisation and Big Data Processing.
+Relevant skills: Data Collection, Data Analysis, Data Wrangling, Data Visualisation and Big Data Processing.

 **Hackaton:**